About Standing Deer

-Standing Deer moved with the silence of his namesake; a quiet foot here and quiet foot there…he crept forward, ears perked up like a deer…listening carefully with each step…his feet so, so quiet and he moved through the undergrowth and through the thicket.
+Standing Deer moved with the silence of his namesake; a quiet foot here and quiet foot there…he crept forward, ears perked up like a deer…listening carefully with each step…his feet so, so soft and he moved through the undergrowth and through the thicket.

-He came to the breathing bush…oh this is going to be funny!
+He came to the breathing bush…oh, this is going to be funny!

 He looked at the bush and then he saw something funny!

 Oh, no….it was Ironsides, the most notable Bear in the region!
 And Ironsides…poor Ironsides…when he heard all the ruckus…he too jumped…he jumped the height of a man…upwards!
 Have you ever seen a bear jump straight up?
 Oh, it is something special to see!